Meaghan Mikkelson: Hockey Canada

 Mikkelson made her Team Canada debut with the National Women's Team at the 2007 Fall Festival.
 She appeared in her first IIHF World Women's Championship in 2008.
 In the gold medal game of the 2010 Four Nations Cup, she had a goal and an assist for Canada.
-With 1:49 left in the third period, she scored to tie the game and force overtime.
+With 1:49 left in the second period, she scored to tie the game and force overtime.
 In a game versus Russia at the 2012 IIHF Women's World Championship, she registered three assists in a 14–1 victory.
 She won a gold medal during the 2010 Winter Olympics and was named to the 2014 Winter Olympics roster for Canada, when she again won a gold medal.
 She won a silver medal at the 2018 Winter Olympics.

 CWHL

 Prior to being selected third overall in the 2011 Draft of the Canadian Women's Hockey League, Mikkelson played with the Edmonton Chimos of the Western Women's Hockey League (WWHL).
 She was selected by the Alberta Honeybadgers, a team later renamed as Team Alberta CWHL but eventually called the Calgary Inferno.
-Appearing in the 2016 Clarkson Cup, she registered one assist as the Inferno emerged victorious in the 8-3 final game win.
+Appearing in the 2016 Clarkson Cup, she registered one assist as the Inferno emerged victorious in the 8–3 final game win.
 She was one of two captains for Team Blue in the 3rd CWHL All-Star Game, the first time that one team in the CWHL All-Star Game had two captains.